microsoft/autogen/python/docs/src/core-concepts/patterns.md

 You can implement any multi-agent pattern using AGNext agents, which communicate with each other using messages through the agent runtime (see {doc}`/core-concepts/runtime` and {doc}`/core-concepts/agent`).
-To make life easier, AGNext provides built-in patterns in {py:mod}`agnext.chat.patterns` that you can use to build multi-agent systems quickly.

-To read about the built-in patterns, see the following guides:

-1. {doc}`/guides/group-chat-coder-reviewer`